Basic Survival Skills Everyone Should Know

 From making a fire to building a shelter, these skills aren’t necessarily taught in your typical school classes, and with each generation, modern survival skills seem to become less and less important to learn.
 However, knowing how to take care of yourself in a bad situation is an important step for living on your own and meeting the challenges of survival when it’s all you can do.

-The following modern survival skills are some of the most important, but we’d love to hear your own stories and tips.
+The following modern survival skills are some of the most important, but I’d love to hear your own stories and tips.
 Please comment with your thoughts!

 How to Find and Purify Water